Help to get online

-Lots of supermarkets, cafes, bars, pubs, restaurants and other venues now offer free internet access.
+Lots of supermarkets, cafés, bars, pubs, restaurants and other venues now offer free internet access.

 Free computer and internet access is available across all of our Libraries.
 As long as you are a member you can use one of the computers.
 Find out more about free computer and internet access at Internet access and computers in our libraries.

-The Cloud (Sky WiFi)
+The Cloud (Sky Wi-Fi)

-The Cloud is a public access Wi-Fi provider with thousands of hotspots in many local cafes, bars, pubs, and restaurants.
+The Cloud is a public access Wi-Fi provider with thousands of hotspots in many local cafés, bars, pubs, and restaurants.
 It provides simple, fast, and reliable broadband for people out when out of their home.

 To access the Wi-Fi Service, you will need to login or create an account.
 You can do this easily once connected at a hotspot.
-Find your nearest hotspot using The Cloud and Sky WiFi hotspot finder.

 Courses run by the council

 We offer short, fun, and interactive learning sessions that can help support you to get online and learn new computer skills.
 You can learn about a broad range of themes including using email, using the internet, using mobile devices, and IT security.